timescale/docs/api/_hyperfunctions/state_agg/interpolated_duration_in.md

     - state_agg()
 api_details:
   summary: >
-    Calculate the total duration in the given state.
+    Calculate the total duration in a given state.
     Unlike [`duration_in`](#duration_in), you can use this function across multiple state aggregates that cover multiple time buckets.
 Any missing values at the time bucket boundaries are interpolated from adjacent state aggregates.